An Introduction to Objectives and Key Results (OKRs)

 Photo by Michiel Ronde on Unsplash

-I often say that my passion is helping teams to get clear on what they’re doing, why they’re doing it, and how they can get better at doing it – while enjoying the journey.
+I love helping teams to get clear on what they’re doing, why they’re doing it, and how they can get better at doing it while enjoying the journey.

-Developed by Andy Grove at Intel in the 80s in response to a threat from Motorola’s 68000 microprocessor chip, they’re now used by thousands of organisations around the world in every industry imaginable including Google, Spotify, AirBnB, and LinkedIn and countless others.
-They drive focus and alignment and provide tremendous clarity around what activities are producing which results.
+They were developed by Andy Grove at Intel in the early 80s in response to a growing threat from both Motorola and Zilog.
+Today they’re used by thousands of organisations in every industry including Google, Spotify, AirBnB, and LinkedIn and countless others.
+They drive focus and alignment and provide tremendous clarity around how specific activities drive specific measurable outcomes.

 Overview

-In very basic terms, an OKR is simply a big inspiring objective with a few key results (two or three) which will be used to measure the degree to which we’ve achieved the objective.
-The key results are NOT the means by which we will achieve the objective – an important but subtle distinction!
+In very basic terms, an OKR is simply a big inspiring objective and two or three key results which a team agrees to use as the means of measuring how well they’ve achieved the objective.
+The key results are NOT the means of achieving the objective but a means of measuring and demonstrating success.

 For example:

-Objective This quarter we will create a product that our customers love.
+We could say, our Objective this quarter is to know that we’ve created a product that our customers love.

 Key Results

 According to Marissa Mayer, every key result should contain a number.
 Key results should feel wildly ambitious, audacious, and on the edge of impossibility.
 Teams should enter the cycle with about 50% confidence of achieving each key result by the end of the cycle.
 At Google, achieving even 70% of a Key Result is considered a big deal.
-Consistently hitting 100% means you’re not being bold enough in your ambitions.
+Consistently hitting 100% means we’re not aiming high enough to stretch ourselves.

-Low scores provide valuable data with which to refine future activities.
+Low confidence scores and even low delivery scores provide valuable data with which to refine future activities.
 Is a thing still valuable?
 Do we have the resources needed to deliver it in the way described?
+Were we deluded by unconscious bias?
 Take every opportunity to learn and adjust.

 Why not traditional goals?

-Traditional long-range planning and strategy whether for your business or the former Soviet Union, tends to be highly brittle, relying on several critical assumptions:
+Traditional long-range planning tends to be brittle, relying on some critical and generally erroneous assumptions:

 1. The problem space is well-understood